-Support for Oracle E-Business Suite Pre-Release 11.5.10
+Support for Oracle E-Business Suite Release 11.5.9

-To support the pre-Release 11.5.10 versions of Oracle E-Business Suite, Oracle Adapter for Oracle Applications connects to the live application database for the integration information on all interface types.
-Since there is no differentiation between public, private, and customized PL/SQL APIs in the pre-Release 11.5.10 versions of Oracle E-Business Suite, Adapter for Oracle Applications displays them all under the node of each module through Oracle Applications Module Browser.
+To support Oracle E-Business Suite Release 11.5.9, Oracle Adapter for Oracle Applications connects to the live application database for the integration information on all interface types.
+Since there is no differentiation between public, private, and custom PL/SQL APIs in the Release 11.5.9, Adapter for Oracle Applications displays them all under the node of each module through Oracle Applications Module Browser.

-Before making a selection from the browser for the pre-Release 11.5.10, you must select an interface type you want to use in the Adapter Configuration Wizard.
+Before making a selection from the browser for the Release 11.5.9, you must select an interface type you want to use in the Adapter Configuration Wizard.
 All interfaces of your selected type will be displayed in the browser.